UniBO-PRISMLab/c3po/README.md

 ## Configuration

-The WoT-ArrowHead Adapter configurations are defined in the  [config.json file](src/config/conf.json)
+The WoT-Arrowhead Adapter configurations are defined in the [config.json file](src/config/conf.json)

 ```json